How to Stain Concrete Floors and Patios

 - Allow acid stain to react with the concrete floor for at least 6 hours.

 - Clean residue and pour water on the floor to approximate the final color.
-If darker color is desired, apply a second coat.
+If a darker color is desired, apply a second coat.

 - Clean residue from floor with degreaser and neutralizer solution using an acid brush.
 Repeat.